SteeltoeOSS/Documentation/api/v4/connectors/cosmosdb.md

 ### Configure connection string

-The CosmosDB connection string can be obtained as described [here](https://learn.microsoft.com/azure/cosmos-db/nosql/how-to-dotnet-get-started#retrieve-your-account-connection-string).
+The CosmosDB connection string can be obtained as described in the [Microsoft documentation](https://learn.microsoft.com/azure/cosmos-db/nosql/how-to-dotnet-get-started#retrieve-your-account-connection-string).

 The following example `appsettings.json` uses the emulator: